koudelka/honeydew/README.md

      then watches the worker in case the job crashes.
      ├─ When the job succeeds:
      |  ├─ If the job was enqueued with `reply: true`, the result is sent.
      |  ├─ The worker sends an acknowledgement message to the monitor.
-The monitor sends an
-     |  |  acknowledgement to the queue to remove the job.
+     |  |─ The monitor sends an acknowledgement to the queue to remove the job.
+     |  |─ The monitor executes the selected success mode
      |  └─ The worker informs the queue that it's ready for a new job.
 The queue checks the worker in with the
      |     dispatcher.
-     └─ If the worker crashes, the monitor executes the selected "Failure Mode" and terminates.
+     └─ If the worker crashes, the monitor executes the selected failure mode and terminates.
 ```